-- Yield rate for each category of customer^{ix} - Emissions factor for each category of customer (mix of internal and NCASI factors)
+- Yield rate for each category of customer^x - Emissions factor for each category of customer (mix of internal and NCASI factors)

-Calculation type: Average-data method^x
+Calculation type: Average-data methodxi

-Category 12: End-of-life treatment of sold products 0.3 mtCO2e (5% of Scope 3)
+Category 12: End-of-life treatment of sold products

-We calculate the emissions associated with the end-of-life treatment of our products, category 12, using a combination of end-use statistics from the U.S. Forest Service^{xi} (USFS) and emission factors from the EPA^{xii}.
+We calculate the emissions associated with the end-of-life treatment of our products, category 12, using a combination of end-use statistics from the U.S. Forest Service^{xii} (USFS) and emission factors from the EPA^{xiiixiv}.
 For each type of product (lumber, OSB, MDF, etc.), data is available about the average fraction of each product that remains in use or is transferred to a landfill over 100 years.
 While a wood product remains in use, it retains the carbon stored in the original wood.
 In a landfill under anaerobic conditions, though the carbon continues to remain stored, there are methane emissions associated with the residence in the landfill, and these emissions are accounted for in category 12.